-Note: The above is a very slightly embellished version of the Canoe Base recipe, as provided by Craig Pendergraft and Dave Greenlee.
-Below Chuck Rose offers some variations that seem quite workable:
+The above is a very slightly embellished version of the Canoe Base recipe, as provided by Craig Pendergraft and Dave Greenlee.
+Below Chuck Rose offers some other variations.

 Cream all ingredients except oats/nuts.
 Then add oats/nuts and mix well.
-Spread into 2 greased cookie sheets about 1/2 inch thich Bake at 360 degrees for about 8 minutes.
+Spread into 2 greased cookie sheets about 1/2 inch thick Bake at 360 degrees for about 8 minutes.
 The mixture puffs up while baking.
 Roll it down with a rolling pin and bake again until golden brown (about 8 more minutes).
 Roll down again or it will crumble.
-Don't overbake.
+Don't over bake.
 Cut while warm, leave in pans to cool.
 I prefer the vanilla version.